 Mr. Lukasina explained that the purpose of today's presentation was to provide information on the MTP Update which is a baseline scenario for the future that is used to help analyze the various scenarios.
 The overall process to develop the MTP typically takes 18 months, or more.
 CAMPO updates the MTP on a 4-5 year cycle and is currently developing the 2050 MTP.
-Mr. Lukasina stated that the Deficiency and Needs Analysis portion is being finalized and work is underway for Analysis and Evaluation.
+Mr. Lukasina stated that the Deficiency and Needs Analysis has been refined.
+He said another model run had been done and is now posted online.